Keukoo/Stocks-Watchlist/README.md

 -Get Sector, Industry and Float for each symbol from finviz library.
 Then calculate Volume/Float (volume/floatx100), from Interactive/Finviz data sources.

 What it shows right now:
+*if you see 'nan' data it's probably because market is closed
 ![image](https://github.com/Keukoo/Stocks-Watchlist/assets/138369317/468ac89e-d80d-4520-b798-579a27c77cea)